The GCBC Research Grant Competition 3 (RGC3) Concept Note application has CLOSED

 The GCBC, a UK Official Development Assistance (ODA) programme funded by the Department for Environment, Food and Rural Affairs (Defra), aims to fund a mixed portfolio of up to twenty grants in RGC3, covering a range of topics and geographies across both themes.
 Grants sums of between £100,000 and £1 million are offered for projects of 12-36 months duration.

-The GCBC will accept applications for projects with activities in GCBC-eligible countries in Latin America (including Central America), the Caribbean, Sub-Saharan Africa, and South-east Asia and the Pacific and Small Island Developing States.
-A list of GCBC eligible countries is available below in the Resources section.
+The GCBC will accept proposals for projects with activities in GCBC-eligible countries in Latin America (including Central America), the Caribbean, Sub-Saharan Africa, and South-east Asia and the Pacific and Small Island Developing States.
+A list of GCBC eligible countries is available here.
 To be accepted for funding under the GCBC programme projects must demonstrate:

 • Fit to GCBC: All proposals need to address poverty alleviation and climate resilience, focusing on approaches that better value, protect, restore and sustainably manage biodiversity.